 Pulling your shoulders down away from the ears is the opposite of everything I have mentioned in this post however, it is an important action to work on especially for arm balances like side plank because depression creates stability when the arms are at or below shoulder height.

 When Can I Relax My Shoulders?

 One of the best parts about getting stronger with shoulder elevation (upward rotation) is that the muscles of your upper trapezius will become more supple and be able to relax more easily.
-Just like after working really hard in a yoga class you feel that complete relaxation in your body, each of your muscles experience that after being strengthened.
+Just like after working really hard in a yoga class, when you feel that complete relaxation in your body, each of your muscles experience that after being strengthened.
 There are plenty of times to relax your shoulders down your back – just not when you reach your arms overhead.
-So when you are sitting at your chair you can think shoulders move slightly back and shoulder blades relax downward.
-When you are in a strong posture like crow pose and your upper arms are not over head, you can even work on strengthening the muscles of depression of the scapula.
+So when you are sitting in your chair, you can think shoulders move slightly back and shoulder blades relax downward.
+When you are in a strong posture like crow pose and your upper arms are not overhead, you can even work on strengthening the muscles of depression of the scapula.
 My philosophy on the body is that there are no wrong actions or muscle engagements, there are just appropriate and inappropriate times to use them.

 A great rule of thumb you can take with you: when in doubt just let your shoulders follow your hands – if the hands go up, let your shoulders go up, if they go down let them go down, if you reach forward let them go forward, etc. Enjoy your exploration, thank you for stopping by!

 Learn the techniques that make Handstand fun, easy, and accessible!
 This collection of the top 12 most effective exercises will make you rethink how you approach handstand and what is possible so you can finally build the proper strength and awareness it takes to hold a handstand.